w3c/webrtc-rtptransport/explainer-use-case-1.md

   for (const videoRtpPacket of videoRtpPackets) {
     const assembledVideoFrames = depacketizeVideoRtpPacketAndInjectIntoJitterBuffer(videoRtpPacket);  // Custom
     for (const assembledVideoFrame of assembledVideoFrames) {
-      decoder.decode(assembledVideoFrame);
+      // Question: can assembledVideoFrames be assumed to be decodable (e.g. no gaps)? decoder.decode(assembledVideoFrame);
     }
   }